EU Markets in Crypto-Assets Regulation (MiCA, Regulation 2023/1114)

 What is EU Markets in Crypto-Assets Regulation (MiCA, Regulation 2023/1114)?

 EU Markets in Crypto-Assets Regulation (MiCA, Regulation 2023/1114) is a compliance framework from European Union with 8 domains and 35 controls.
-The EU Markets in Crypto-Assets Regulation (MiCA, Regulation 2023/1114), fully applicable from 30 December 2024, is the world's first comprehensive regulatory framework for crypto-assets.
-MiCA covers: asset-referenced tokens (stablecoins), e-money tokens, utility tokens, and other crypto-assets.
-Key requirements include: authorisation for crypto-asset service providers (CASPs), white paper requirements, reserve requirements for stablecoins, market abuse prevention, and consumer protection.
-Supervised by national competent authorities with ESMA and EBA coordination.
-Applies to all CASPs operating in the EU and crypto-assets offered to EU residents.
+The EU Markets in Crypto-Assets Regulation (MiCA, Regulation (EU) 2023/1114) is the world's first comprehensive regulatory framework for crypto-assets.
+It establishes harmonized rules across the European Union for the issuance and trading of crypto-assets, including asset-referenced tokens (stablecoins), e-money tokens, utility tokens, and other crypto-assets.
+MiCA introduces licensing requirements for crypto-asset service providers, transparency and disclosure obligations, and consumer protection measures.
+The regulation applies in phases: provisions for e-money tokens and asset-referenced tokens apply from June 2024, with full application of the framework by 30 December 2024.
 It is used by organisations to establish and maintain compliance with industry standards and regulatory requirements.

 How many controls does EU Markets in Crypto-Assets Regulation (MiCA, Regulation 2023/1114) have?